SimonHansul/EcotoxSystems.jl/README.md

 <img src="implementation_logic.png" alt="Implementation logic">

-This approach is work in progress, but overall in a functional state.
-There are currently some limitations regarding performance of the IBM due to type instabilities that occur in the generic IBM scheduling.
+There is room for improvement regarding performance of the IBM due to type instabilities that occur in the generic IBM scheduling.

-## TODO

-- [ ] resolve type instabilities in IBM scheduling
-- [ ] update docs
-- [ ] provide example of spatially explicit IBM
-- [ ] native support for multi-species systems
+The simulations are currently limited to spatially implicit IBMs, although space can be added via auxiliary state variables.

 ## Installation